-In general, there are far more startups than capital in this evolving industry.
-Due to the challenging environment, leading space companies have prioritised proven business models, revenue, and government contracts.
-The report also indicates that many Indian space-tech startups are facing an uncomfortable situation because they must attain space readiness (SR) before they can receive larger investments to scale up.
-Over 10,000 space tech startups are estimated to exist, the majority of which are seeking venture capital.
-Several funds have emerged to meet the demand.
-As well as private equity transactions and SPACs, there have been a large number of other transactions.
+However, in general, there are far more startups than capital in the space technology industry.
+Leading space companies have prioritized proven business models, revenue, and government contracts, making it difficult for startups to attract investments.
+Additionally, many Indian space-tech startups face an uncomfortable situation where they must attain space readiness (SR) before receiving larger investments to scale up.
+It is estimated that over 10,000 space tech startups exist worldwide, with the majority seeking venture capital.
+Several funds have emerged to meet the demand, including private equity transactions and special purpose acquisition companies (SPACs).